CAMPUS ESCORT SERVICE

 The University has a staff of 23 full-time accredited and armed police officers.
 In addition, our Police Department works diligently with outside agencies – including the Cleveland Police Department – to ensure the safety of everyone on our campus.
 The University has also added a patrol of police on horseback and a K9, named Rex, to the Campus Police Department.

 The University has also strengthened its life-safety program with an emergency voice communication system that is a national model for campus-wide notification of critical and timely information.
 The emergency mass notification system enables CSU to send out emergency messages to telephones, cell phones, email, text messages, satellite telephones and pagers.
 The system announces major events such as campus closings.

 The CSU Police Department has implemented many other safety programs to assist in the protection of our students, faculty and staff.
-Safety programs and additional information can be found here.
+Review additional information about our safety initiatives.